Tensor-Titans/Lmaghrib-BinYedik/README.md

 ### Task 3 : Scam prevention for tourists

-While scouring the internet, to look for problems that tourist may encouter, we found the greatest one by a great deal at that too, was the fact that some tourists get scammed, by overpaying on certain necessary items, so we scraped the Marjane Catalogs to build our food prices dataset
+Addressing common tourist challenges, we focused on preventing overpayment scams by integrating a reliable pricing guide based on real-time data from scraped local sources like Marjane catalogs.

 | Technique   | Accuracy                       | Speed    | Relevancy | Dependant on Dataset | Chosen |
 |-----------|-----------------------------------|-----------|--------|--------|--------|
 | Llama3 Knowledge     | Medium| Fast (doesn't need extra steps to get data) | Low  |No |❌ |